MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ## Configure recommended settings

-To configure Surface Hub 2S as a personal productivity device, see [Configure Windows 10 or Windows 11 Pro/Enterprise on Surface Hub 2](surface-hub-2-post-install.md).
+To configure Surface Hub 2S as a personal productivity device, see [Configure Windows 10/11 Pro or Enterprise on Surface Hub 2](surface-hub-2-post-install.md).

 > [!NOTE]
->If you can't successfully migrate your device to Windows 10 or Windows 11 Pro/Enterprise for Surface Hub 2 by following the steps outlined in this article, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).
+>If you can't successfully migrate your device to Windows 10/11 Pro or Enterprise for Surface Hub 2 by following the steps outlined in this article, contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).

 ## To roll back to Windows 10 Team